elementor/elementor-developers-docs/src/dynamic-tags/advanced-example.md

 # Advanced Example

-More advanced example will include the use of custom field and controls where the user can set fields.
-The tag will calculate the average of those fields.
-The tag will have a single control where the user can set a coma-separated list of ACF field IDs.
+This more advanced example will include the use of custom fields, and controls where the user can set fields.
+The tag will calculate the average of those fields and include a single control where the user can set a comma-separated list of ACF field IDs.

 ## Folder Structure

 The addon will have four files.
-Two index files to prevent direct access to files, one file for the dynamic tag and the main file to register the tag.
+Two index files to prevent direct access to files, one file for the dynamic tag and the main file to register the tag:

 ```
 elementor-acf-average-dynamic-tag/